Learn the ABCs of mobile and text marketing with this handy glossary and reference guide.

-Appointment Reminders: An automated message to a subscriber reminding them of an upcoming event or appointment scheduled.
+Appointment Reminders: An automated message to a contact reminding them of an upcoming event or appointment scheduled.

 Apps: Applications are small programs that can be downloaded onto your mobile device.
 They are developed to serve a specific function from gaming to acting as a mini version of a business’ website.

-Auto Confirmation Message: The message each new subscriber receives after texting in your keyword.
+Auto Confirmation Message: The message each new contact receives after texting in your keyword.
 This message includes information like your business name, estimated message frequency, and instructions on how to unsubscribe.

-Autoresponders: Text messages that are sent automatically after a subscriber joins your list.
+Autoresponders: Text messages that are sent automatically after a contact joins your list.

 ASO: ASO stands for App Store Optimization.
 It describes the process of improving your app’s visibility within the app stores and ultimately works to help you increase your app conversion rates